Grant and Gifts Update!

 We are thrilled to announce that San Carlos School will be replacing the current Old Hall/Gymnasium with a new state-of-the-art facility in 2022, thanks to the incredible generosity of current grandparents, Mr. and Mrs. Timothy Dove!
-The project is scheduled to begin with the demolition of the Old Hall in the fall of this year.
-If all goes well, the new facility will be available for student use in Fall 2022.
+The project began with the demolition of the Old Hall in the fall of 2021.
+If all goes well, the new “Dove Gymnasium and Event Center” will be available for student use in the fall of 2022.

-As many of you know, the school’s Old Hall/Gymnasium is in desperate need of replacement, and SCS is very excited for this new project to begin.
+As many of you know, the school’s Old Hall/Gymnasium was in desperate need of replacement, and the SCS community is very excited about the completion of this impressive new building.
 The new facility will not only give the school’s Physical Education Program and all sports teams a huge boost, but it will also provide more space for school events and performances for all students now and in the future.
 It will include additional office and storage space and important technology upgrades for better school sporting events, presentations, and performances.

 What a tremendous blessing for the entire San Carlos School community!

-The Pebble Beach Company Foundation continued to support San Carlos School with another generous grant to help fund the continuation of our Accelerated Reader Program for Grades 1 through 8, the purchase of 17 new Chromebooks for use in English Language Arts, Math, and Spanish, and the replacement of outdated Wi-Fi access points.
+The Pebble Beach Company Foundation continued to support San Carlos School with another generous grant to help fund the continuation of our Accelerated Reader Program for Grades 1 through 8 and the purchase of new, updated Spanish curriculum materials for Middle School.

 The William McCaskey Chapman & Adaline Dinsmore Chapman Foundation awarded SCS another wonderful grant for our Tuition Assistance Program.
 These funds will be used to assist families in need of financial support to allow their children to attend San Carlos School.
-The need for these funds has increased significantly due to the pandemic.
+The need for these funds continues to increase due to the pandemic and rising inflation.

-The Monterey Peninsula Foundation kindly donated funds to SCS in conjunction with the AT&T Pebble Beach Pro-Am despite the fact that spectators were not allowed and volunteers were not needed due to COVID-19 restrictions.
+The Monterey Peninsula Foundation kindly donated funds to SCS again in conjunction with our volunteer efforts at the 2022 AT&T Pebble Beach Pro-Am.

 Funding includes reimbursement for sanitation supplies, personal protective equipment, portable air purification systems, physical barriers for social distancing, and other materials recommended by the CDC to maintain the health and safety of the SCS community.
 In addition, funding covers educational technology, revised instructional plans, curriculum development, and ongoing services.